energywebfoundation/ocn-node/README.md

 with a name flag so that we can identify it later:

 ```
-docker build . -n ocn-client
+docker build . -n ocn-node
 ```

 Note that building the docker image can take a few minutes.

-Once built, the client can be run, exposing the application server's `8080` port within the container to the outside environment:
+Once built, the node can be run, exposing the application server's `8080` port within the container to the outside environment:
 ```
-docker run -p 8080:8080 ocn-client
+docker run -p 8080:8080 ocn-node
 ```

 By default this will use the `docker` profile.
 This can be changed by modifying the Dockerfile directly (and rebuilding if necessary), or by changing the location of the properties file at runtime with a custom command, as shown below:

 ```
-docker run -p 8080:8080 ocn-client java -jar -Dspring.config.location=resources/main/application.<PROFILE>.properties lib/ocn-client-0.1.0-SNAPSHOT.jar
+docker run -p 8080:8080 ocn-node java -jar -Dspring.config.location=resources/main/application.<PROFILE>.properties lib/ocn-node-0.1.0-SNAPSHOT.jar
 ```

-### 3. Operating the OCN Client
+### 3. Operating the OCN Node

-Once the client is running, test that it is working with the following request:
+Once the node is running, test that it is working with the following request:

 ```
 curl localhost:8080/health